 Freezing Point ≤ −47°C

-Prevents wax crystal formation in fuel systems
+Prevents wax crystal formation in fuel lines

 High Thermal Stability

-Supports extended engine service intervals
+Supports long engine service intervals

 Clean-Burning Fuel